TWUOnline/ldrs591/_posts/2018-02-28-ldrs591-unit-9-learning-activity-9-2.md

 published: true
 post_date: 2018-02-28 21:41:07
 ---
-<p>Melchar and Bosco&#8217;s (2014) study is evaluated based on Plano-Clark and Creswell&#8217;s (2015) criteria for evaluating the conclusions and back matter in a research report below.
-Each criteria is rated on a three-point scale.</p>
+Melchar and Bosco&#8217;s (2014) study is evaluated based on Plano-Clark and Creswell&#8217;s (2015) criteria for evaluating the conclusions and back matter in a research report below.
+Each criteria is rated on a three-point scale.

 <ol>
 <li><strong>The major results are identified and summarized (3/3) &#8211; </strong>The key results that confirmed the two hypotheses &#8211; mid-level managers exhibit servant leadership &#8220;consistent with those of high-level leaders&#8221; (Melchar &amp; Bosco, p.
 83, 2014) and there is a lack of differences between subjects based on education, age, and employment time &#8211; were clearly highlighted and focused.
 The summary of the data was logical and solely addressed the hypotheses without introducing new ideas.</li>
 <li><strong>The results are thoughtfully examined in relation to the literature and personal reflections (1/3) &#8211; </strong>The discussion includes personal reflections well focused on the results and the implications of the quantitative data gathered.
 While there are suggestions of the study&#8217;s relation to prior literature about servant literature, Melchar and Bosco (2014) fail to explicitly relate prior research to their study.
 While this may be a fault of a lack of precedent literature, the complete lack of reference back to previous studies is unjustified.</li>